 Conduct a data assessment to find out where your data lives.
-That includes customer records, financial and compliance data, application and server software, anything else necessary to keep your doors open.
+That includes customer records, financial and compliance data, application and server software, and anything else necessary to keep your doors open.
 Know how data is used.
-Identify high-priority and high-value data to your organization.
+Identify high priority and high value data to your organization.

 Some organizations have paid hackers tens of thousands of dollars to unlock systems that have been taken down by ransomware.
 Even we at Backblaze have been affected by ransomware (having a recent backup got us out of that pickle).
 Even plain old malware which hijacks web browser search fields or injects advertisements causes problems that cost you time and money to fix.

 Use a multi-point strategy to combat malware that combines user education with best security practices.
 Help users discriminate between legitimate inbound emails and phishing attempts, for example.
 Make them wary of connecting Wi-Fi enabled devices on unsecured networks (or disable that capability altogether).
 Force periodic password changes.
-Use Mobile Device Management (MDM) tools to update remote machines and disable them if they’re stolen or lost.
+Use mobile device management tools to update remote machines and disable them if they’re stolen or lost.

 Installing good anti-malware software is crucial, but endpoint security on user computers shouldn’t be the only proactive defense.
 If you take care of more than a handful of computers, save time and resources by using apps that centralize anti-malware software updates and malware definition file distribution.